RockefellerArchiveCenter/project_electron/transfer/examples/metadata.md

 Use URIs?
 What about records that have no language content?

-Could also make this a single value and just ask organizations to use `mul` if there are multiple languages present.
+Could also make this non-repeatable and use `mul` if there are multiple languages present.

 ## Description